metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 ## Port

+- Port(s) can be specified only for TCP/UDP
-The docs say we can specify ICMP Type/Code with port parameter which doesn't work.
+- The docs say we can specify ICMP Type/Code with port parameter which doesn't work.

 ### LocalPort/RemotePort